Erin Bell, Operations Director

-Johanna Russ is a Senior Archival Specialist at Chicago Public Library’s Special Collections where she helps to preserve Chicago’s history.
+Johanna Russ is the Unit Head of Special Collections at Chicago Public Library’s Harold Washington Library Center where she helps to preserve Chicago’s history.
 She previously worked at Wayne State University’s Walter P. Reuther Library, Archives of Labor and Urban Affairs, in Detroit.
 She is excited to bring her 15 years of library and archives experience to Gerber/Hart.
 She is especially inspired to preserve the LGBTQIA+ historical record by her children so they can see the broader context for their family.

 Jacqui Shine is a writer and historian whose work has appeared in The New York Times, The Atlantic, Slate, The Awl, the Lapham’s Quarterly blog, Pacific Standard, the Chicago Reader, The Sun, Vulture, the Boston Review, the Los Angeles Review of Books, Buzzfeed, The New York Times Magazine, Longreads, and The Chronicle of Higher Education.
 She holds a BA from Smith College, an MA and PhD in United States history from the University of California, Berkeley, and a certificate in nonfiction documentary writing from the Salt Institute.
 She has been awarded residencies at the Ragdale Foundation and the Vermont Studio Center and was a finalist for the Mirror Awards for media reporting.